brandony16/Chess_Engine/README.md

 - Note on openings: When engines battle, they first play a random opening found in openings.json.
 This was generated using the build-openings.js file in the scripts folder.
 To generate your own openings, first download a pgn file of openings and put it into the root of the project.
+These can be found from places such as [Lichess](https://database.nikonoel.fr/).
 Then in build-openings.js, change the PGN_PATH variable to the name of your pgn file, and tweak any other settings at the top.

 You can then run